marlinarnz/quetzal_germany/README.md

 While input and output data as well as (temporary) model files are stored in seperate folders, Jupyter Notebooks contain all data management and modelling.
 Briefly, they are structured as follows (`X` as wildcard):
 * ``prep1X``: Generation of transport demand zones and all transport networks in high resolution
-* ``prep2X``: Aggregation of PT network graph and connection to transport demand sources and sinks.
-You can either cluster stops and connect the clusters to zone centroids or aggregate the PT network to relevant trips and stops
+* ``prep2X``: Aggregation of PT network graph and connection to transport demand sources and sinks
 * ``prep3X``: Calculation of shortest paths and enrichment with performance attributes for PT and cars, respectively
 * ``calX``: Generation of calibration dataset and estimation of parameters (only applicable with access to calibration data (see below))
 * ``model_volumes``: Generation of OD matrix (steps trip generation and distribution together; only applicable with access to volume data (see below))